The Sentencing - It all Comes Down to This

-This kind of persuasive speaking defines me, both a person and as a lawyer.
-To me, having these skills in top form is required if you’re going to take people’s money and try and make things better for them in a criminal or DUI case.
+This kind of persuasive speaking defines us, both as people, and as lawyers.
+To is, having these skills in top form is required if you’re going to take people’s money and try and make things better for them in a criminal or DUI case.

-Beyond just having the right skill set, any professional, in any endeavor, needs to continually practice and refine them, and I do.
+Beyond just having the right skill set, any professional, in any endeavor, needs to continually practice and refine them, and we do.

-If the reader is wondering how I speak, you can get a pretty good idea just by what you’ve been reading, and checking out the more than 1,000 articles I have written and published on my blog.
+If the reader is wondering how my team or I speak, you can get a pretty good idea just by what you’ve been reading, and checking out the more than 1,000 articles I have written and published on this blog.

-It is, I admit, a bit unconventional for this kind of information to show up on a lawyer’s website.
+It is, admittedly, a bit unconventional for this kind of information to show up on a legal website.
 Yet in the search for a lawyer, things like the lawyer’s voice, and temperament, and how they present information and explain things are precisely those attributes that distinguish one from another.

-Do you really think that some “special” lawyer is hiding behind a boring website?
-I
+Do you really think that some “special” lawyer is hiding behind an otherwise boring website?